 MSci Research Project

 My research is currently focused on exploring plant-soil interactions of which X-ray Computed Tomography is employed in most studies.
-My group has several funded projects in this area including:
+My group has several funded and recent projects in this area including:

 BBSRC Responsive Mode Grant (under the soil-water highlight): Truly Predicting Water Uptake in Wheat (with Tiina Roose at University of Southampton).
 2012-2015.